-Visiting a National Park this Summer?
+Visiting a National Park?
 Here’s Why You Should Go with an Expert

-This summer, travel to U.S. national parks is proving an increasingly popular option for U.S. travellers as parks reopen and the world continues to meet the challenges of the ongoing pandemic.
+Travel to U.S. national parks is proving an increasingly popular option for U.S. travellers as the world continues to meet the challenges of Covid-19.
 But how to experience the magic of these special places while avoiding the crowds and travelling responsibly?

 “There are 20 or so vista points in the Grand Canyon, so [any visitors should] stay away from the most popular, like El Tovar and Bright Angel, which often have large crowds,” says Behr.
 “Old Faithful [Yellowstone’s famous geyser] is in a huge area, so you can sometimes view it without being near other people as well.”